-The SSI Open Water Diver card authorises its holder to dive without further instruction – but for another 26 dives still accompanied by a dive guide certified to do this.
+The SSI Open Water Diver card authorises its holder to dive without further instruction.
+But for another 26 dives still accompanied by a dive guide certified to do this.
 The same applies to the equally popular PADI Open Water Diver programme.
-A very sensible requirement, we think, since the course with its 4 open water dives may prepare for easy dives in good conditions, but certainly not for any unusual or dangerous situation.
+A very sensible requirement, we think.
+After all, the course with its 4 open water dives may prepare for easy dives in good conditions, but certainly not for any unusual or dangerous situation.

 Although diving (as everything) gets easier with practice it might be helpful if you are a confident swimmer, even in the open sea.
 Also, if you don’t find the idea of being stuck under tons of water too disturbing.
 Even better if you are additionally interested in fish and underwater fauna.
 But then, this automatically comes with more dives, the other divers assured us.
 On the other hand, if you continue, you will meet nice and open-minded people around the world.
 Yes, we found divers to be a very uncomplicated and friendly bunch.
 And finally: you have an additional 70 % of the world to explore.